jmcantrell/bootstrap-void/README.md

 The file system is formatted using btrfs with subvolumes (see `./config/subvolumes`).

-[Processor microcode updates][microcode] will be installed according to the system's CPU vendor.

 Any wireless connections created in the installation environment will be persisted to the installed system.

-A privileged user, i.e., a user allowed to use `sudo`, will be created and the root account will be disabled.

 The following services are installed and enabled: